Unpacking the Latest Options Trading Trends in Wells Fargo

 Wells Fargo is one of the largest banks in the United States, with approximately $1.9 trillion in balance sheet assets.
 The company has four primary segments: consumer banking, commercial banking, corporate and investment banking, and wealth and investment management.
 It is almost entirely focused on the U.S.

-Following our analysis of the options activities associated with Wells Fargo, we pivot to a closer look at the company's own performance.

-Current Position of Wells Fargo With a trading volume of 3,406,897, the price of WFC is down by -1.4%, reaching $59.55.
-Current RSI values indicate that the stock is is currently neutral between overbought and oversold.
-Next earnings report is scheduled for 74 days from now.
-What Analysts Are Saying About Wells Fargo
+Present Market Standing of Wells Fargo With a volume of 3,090,364, the price of WFC is down -0.02% at $59.99.
+RSI indicators hint that the underlying stock is currently neutral between overbought and oversold.
+Next earnings are expected to be released in 72 days.
+What The Experts Say On Wells Fargo

-4 market experts have recently issued ratings for this stock, with a consensus target price of $62.75.
+A total of 5 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $63.8.

-Maintaining their stance, an analyst from BMO Capital continues to hold a Market Perform rating for Wells Fargo, targeting a price of $59.
+Consistent in their evaluation, an analyst from Morgan Stanley keeps a Overweight rating on Wells Fargo with a target price of $68.
+Consistent in their evaluation, an analyst from BMO Capital keeps a Market Perform rating on Wells Fargo with a target price of $59.
 Maintaining their stance, an analyst from Keefe, Bruyette & Woods continues to hold a Market Perform rating for Wells Fargo, targeting a price of $61.
 An analyst from Jefferies persists with their Hold rating on Wells Fargo, maintaining a target price of $64.
-Reflecting concerns, an analyst from Evercore ISI Group lowers its rating to Outperform with a new price target of $67.
+An analyst from Evercore ISI Group downgraded its action to Outperform with a price target of $67.

 Trading options involves greater risks but also offers the potential for higher profits.
 Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
 Keep up with the latest options trades for Wells Fargo with Benzinga Pro for real-time alerts.